 Aerial observation suggests the majority of plot 262 was severely burned.
 While still standing, almost the entire overstory, including many lowland conifer stands, appears to have been killed in the fire.
-Although probably partly related to the lower snow depths in 2015 as compared to 2014, this year was the first time regeneration was evident from the air during the survey.
-Regeneration appears to be a mix of brush or hardwoods or continuous conifer depending on the location.
+Although probably partly related to lower snow depths in 2015 and 2016 during the survey period, regeneration has now become evident from the air.
+Vegetation sampling near the southern edge of the plot in 2015 indicated aspen averaging 12 feet in height was most abundant and willow and birch were relatively common.
+Jackpine averaging 4.5 feet in height was also observed frequently (C. Maley, 1854 Treaty Authority, personal communication).